 Improvement in the patients’ lower limb strength and balance has also been reported.
 The study has reported that throughout the trial, there have been no adverse events reported.

-For research collaboration with EMA, please contact Dr Henry Zheng
+For Tai Chi and Qigong research collaboration with Exercise Medicine Australia, please contact Dr Henry Zheng